-- The population of over 70 million is 98 percent Muslim (Sunni or Alevî), with dwindling religious minorities of the Armenian Apostolic or Catholic, Greek Orthodox, Syrian Orthodox and Jewish faiths.
-Besides standard Turkish, two dialects of Kurdish are widely spoken; other languages heard include Arabic, Laz, Circassian, Albanian, Macedonian, Bulgarian, Romany and Greek.
+- The population of over 70 million is 98 percent Muslim (Sunni or Alevi), with dwindling minorities of the Armenian Apostolic or Catholic, Greek Orthodox, Syrian Orthodox and Jewish faiths.
+Besides standard Turkish, two dialects of Kurdish are widely spoken; other languages include Arabic, Laz, Circassian, Albanian, Macedonian, Bulgarian, Romany and Greek.
 Well over half the inhabitants live in cities; the four largest are İstanbul, Ankara (the capital), İzmir and Adana.

 - Turkey’s economy, rated sixteenth in the world in 2011, has undergone sustained growth in recent years.
 Inflation has fallen to single digits, inward investment rocketed, major infrastructure projects have been realised at an astonishing rate, and the Turkish lira has more than held its own with the major currencies.